Engee documentation

 Средняя относительная погрешность вычислений: 1.81497090313774e-15%:

-As we can see the error of calculations is extremely small.
+As we can see, the calculation error is extremely small.

 Conclusions

-In this example we have considered the possibilities of controlling a stable second-order object with PID controller in Engee environment.
-We have also seen that Engee is comparable in accuracy to Matlab.
+In this example, we examined the possibilities of controlling a stable second-order object using a PID controller in the Engee environment.
+We also made sure that Engee is comparable in accuracy to Matlab.

 Blocks used in example